 These engagements can have compounding effects.
 Paul was inspired by the success of the Instagram posts to reach out to influencers on LinkedIn.
 One such influencer wrote a story that included Flapper, and the next morning it was featured on four of the top categories on LinkedIn (where a single category can have up to 800,000 followers).
 The following day, because of this article, Flapper was featured in the biggest media channel in Brazil.
 None of this would have happened without talking to the right influencers at the outset.

 Prices for partnerships with influencers are rising and the landscape is crowded.
 According to a study cited by the New York Times in August of 2016, influencers with 3 million to 7 million followers were able to charge an average of $187,500 for a YouTube post or $75,000 for a post on Instagram or Snapchat.

-To find the right influencers, you can contact an agency that specializes in influencer marketing or find your top followers on your own, using a platform like Audience or GroupHigh.
-In Flapper’s case, they got in touch with some of their biggest followers directly, people who were well-respected locally in the communities Flapper wanted to break into, with eight or nine million followers apiece.
+Micro-influencers with anywhere from 1,000 to 1,000,000 followers come with a lower price tag, as well as followers who are more deeply invested in their niche, and have an engagement rate 16 times the average engagement rates of paid media and owned alternatives.
+Research suggests that even among micro-influencers engagement is as much as 85% higher for those with 1,000 followers than those with 1,000,000 followers.
+To find the right influencers, you can contact an agency that specializes in influencer marketing or find top influencers on your own, using a platform like Audience or GroupHigh.
+In Flapper’s case, the company got in touch with some of its biggest followers directly, people who were well-respected locally in the communities Flapper wanted to break into, with eight or nine million followers apiece.